 Editor’s Note: This post contains affiliate links, which means I receive a commission if you make a purchase using these links.
 For full details visit the disclosures page.

-I received a free YogaBed for review.
-I have been using my new YogaBed for the past 2 weeks and I found to be a big improvement over what I have bought through mattress stores in terms of price, quality and comfort.
+I received a free Marpac YogaBed for review.
+I have been using it for the past 2 weeks and I found to be a big improvement over what I have bought through mattress stores in terms of price, quality and comfort.

 I received a queen size YogaBed this past Tuesday which costs $799.
 The ordering process is seamless, similar to the Tut & Needle or Leesa ordering process.
 Just pick a size, enter your address, credit card and a few days later a mattress in a box arrives at your door.
 You get tracking information on your order so will know what day it will arrive.
 This is especially helpful if you are coordinating removing your old mattress.

 This mattress arrives in a box about 4 feet high by 1 foot wide so it’s easy to get in your door, up and down stairs and in your ideal location before unboxing.
 If you live in an apartment or house with small corridors, this might be the solution to you being able to get a king size mattress in your room that previously wasn’t possible.

 Unboxing the YogaBed is also similar to the Tuft & Needle process.
 Below is an excerpt of a video of me unboxing the YogaBed.
 You should note that it also comes with a handy cutter to cut through the plastic so that you don’t damage the bed.
 I was so excited I overlooked this tool and just used scissors.
 The bed decompresses quickly and is ready to sleep on in about 1 hour or less.
 There is some odor at first but that dissipates after 2 nights.
 I didn’t mind it so much, in fact, I get excited over the “new mattress smell” kind of like a “new car smell”.
 It triggers a feeling that I just made a major upgrade in my life.